 As developers, we are asked to create software that solves hard problems in a way that’s scalable, secure, and can be modified as needs evolve – all with deadlines expressed in terms of how long ago they wish they’d had this.
 Does “We need this yesterday!” ring a bell?
 Things change so quickly these days, in business and the world at large, that the applications we deliver need to help people achieve positive outcomes very quickly, based on the latest information.
 That’s where event-driven architecture comes in.
+But event-driven architecture presents developers with some interesting challenges throughout the development process.
+These challenges include:

 Letting applications produce, consume, and act on information that’s sent to and fro based on user actions and changes in condition (i.e. “events”) instead of periodic request/reply polling, makes it possible to identify and act on opportunities as they emerge, in real-time, instead of looking at them in the rear-view mirror.